AdobeDocs/commerce-operations.en/help/installation/tutorials/admin.md

 description: Follow these steps to manage the administrator account of your Adobe Commerce or Magento Open Source Admin application.
 ---

-# Create, edit, or unloack an administrator account
+# Create, edit, or unlock an administrator account

 ## Prerequisites

-Before you can use this command, you must do all of the following:
+Before you can use this command, you must do the following:

 -  [Create the deployment configuration](deployment.md)
 -  [Enable at minimum the Magento_Authorization and Magento_User modules](manage-modules.md)